Vanatoo Powered Speakers

 Other powered speakers have a two channel amplifier integrated into one speaker (a.k.a. the active speaker).
 The other speaker (a.k.a. the passive speaker) has no amplifier built into it.
 Only the active speaker needs to be plugged into the AC wall power and both the left and right channel inputs are connected to the active speaker.
-The active speaker is connected to the passive speaker via standard speaker wire.
+The active speaker is connected to the passive speaker via an interconnect cable.

 Why use Powered Speakers?